The Speed-Robustness Trade-Off for First-Order Methods with Additive Gradient Noise: Strongly convex quadratic functions

-where $P_q$ is the solution to the linear equation $(A+q BC)^\tp P_q (A+q BC) - P_q + C^\tp C = 0$. \end{prop} Here, $\rho(\cdot)$ denotes the spectral radius (largest eigenvalue magnitude).
-Results similar to \cref{prop:perf_quad_general} have appeared in the context of algorithm analysis for quadratic functions in~\cite{mert,mihailo}, and make use of the fact that the sensitivity $\gamma$ is equivalent to the $\mathcal{H}_2$ norm, which can be computed using a Lyapunov approach.
+The linear equation~\eqref{eq:lyap-eqn} is a \textit{Lyapunov equation}, and the fact that it has a unique solution is provided in \cite[\S11.4.4]{fadali2013digital}.
+Similar results have appeared in the context of algorithm analysis for quadratics~\cite{mert,mihailo} and use that the sensitivity is equivalent to the $\mathcal{H}_2$ norm of the system, which can be computed using a Lyapunov approach.

-The expressions in \cref{prop:perf_quad_general} may be difficult to evaluate if the matrices $(A,B,C)$ are large\footnote{Neither $\rho(A+q B C)$ nor $P_q$ are convex functions of $q$ in general.}.
+The expressions for the rate and sensitivity in \cref{prop:perf_quad_general} may be difficult to evaluate if the matrices $(A,B,C)$ are large\footnote{Neither $\rho(A+q B C)$ nor $P_q$ are convex functions of $q$ in general.}.
 Fortunately, the sizes of these matrices only depend on the state dimension $n$, which is typically small ($n\leq 2$ for all methods in \cref{table:algos}).
-The dimension $d$ of the function domain does not appear in the expression for $\rho$, and only appears as a proportionality constant in the expression for $\gamma$.
+Moreover, the dimension $d$ of the function domain does not affect the complexity of the convergence rate or sensitivity formula.